min2ha/ukwa-site/content/target/39987/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Ian James Johnson on Facebook (Plaid Cymru candidate for the Vale of Glamorgan

 Ian James Johnson is the Plaid Cymru candidate for Vale of Glamorgan at the 2016 National Assembly Election.